-The USB process initially defined only an Endorsement Statement (originally named "commitment statements") that would be updated as the creation of the cPP progressed.
-However, it subsequently became clear that there was a benefit in (a) separating an ability to express less formal 'positions' from recording of more formal 'endorsements' with a stronger link to procurement activities; (b) providing a vehicle for the expression of technical comments that express a desire for changes in the current state of cPP interim deliverables (hence position statements can be 'positive' or 'negative'); and (c) enabling entities other than CCRA Participants to express the same range of views, in both Position and Endorsement Statements.
+The USB process initially defined only an ES (originally named "commitment statements") that would be updated as the creation of the cPP progressed.
+However, it subsequently became clear that there was a benefit in (a) separating an ability to express less formal 'positions' from recording of more formal 'endorsements' with a stronger link to procurement activities; (b) providing a vehicle for the expression of technical comments that express a desire for changes in the current state of cPP interim deliverables (hence PSs can be 'positive' or 'negative'); and (c) enabling entities other than CCRA Participants to express the same range of views, in both PSs and ESs.